A martingale analysis of first passage times of time-dependent Wiener diffusion models: Numerical examples

-So far, we have assumed that the thresholds for decision-making are known and we have characterized the associated error rate and first passage time properties.
-The choice of threshold dictates the speed-accuracy trade-off, i.e., the trade-off between a fast decision and an accurate decision.
-This joint function of speed and accuracy is believed to be critical to how animals choose to set and adjust their threshold.
-In particular, it has been proposed~\citep{Bogacz2006} that human subjects choose a threshold that maximizes the reward rate defined by
+Human decision-making in many two alternative forced choice signal detection tasks has been successfully captured by the {\sfr single stage model}.
+In such tasks, hitting the upper/lower boundary is interpreted as a correct/incorrect response.
+The accuracy of a decision can then be determined by the sign of the drift rate -- if $\mu$ is positive, participants are said to be more accurate the more likely they are to hit the upper threshold and more error-prone the more likely they are to hit the lower threshold.
+One then assumes without loss of generality that the drift rate is positive, in which case the lower hitting probability is called the \emph{error rate} and the upper hitting probability is called the \emph{accuracy}.
+Here, the choice of threshold dictates the speed-accuracy trade-off, i.e., the trade-off between a fast decision and an accurate decision.
+In the previous examples, the thresholds have been known and we have characterized the associated error rate and first passage time properties.
+These can be used to define a joint function of speed and accuracy that may dictate how humans/animals choose to set and adjust their threshold.
+In particular, it has been proposed~\citep{Bogacz2006} that human subjects choose a threshold that maximizes reward rate (RR), defined as

 where $ \subscr{T}{nd}$ is the sensory and motor processing time (non-decision time) and $\er$ and $\expt[\tau]$ are computed using the expressions derived in \S\ref{sec:performance-metrics}.